Russian court rejects Kremlin critic Navalny's appeal against jail term

 State prosecutors have asked the court to fine Navalny 950,000 roubles ($12,800) for slander.

-Navalny’s arrest and jailing sparked nationwide street protests in Russia, but his allies say they have now paused major demonstrations until the spring.
+Navalny’s arrest and jailing sparked nationwide street protests in Russia, but his allies - most of whom are either under house arrest or abroad - have now declared a moratorium on major demonstrations until the spring.

+Alexei Venediktov, one of Russia’s most prominent journalists, noted what he called a defeatist atmosphere within the opposition in the absence of immediate plans for street protests.

+“We have seen the rejection of a mass (street protest) movement and a transition to candle-lit gatherings, and now absolutely nothing,” he said on Ekho Moskvy radio station.

 Navalny accuses Putin of ordering his attempted murder.
 Putin has dismissed that, alleging Navalny is part of a U.S.-backed dirty tricks campaign to discredit him.

-Reporting by Polina Nikolskaya, Gabrielle Tétrault-Farber and Anton Kolodyazhnyy; Writing by Andrew Osborn; Editing by Frances Kerry
+Reporting by Polina Nikolskaya, Gabrielle Tétrault-Farber and Anton Kolodyazhnyy; Writing by Andrew Osborn and Gabrielle Tétrault-Farber; Editing by Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.